Futrell/website/content/authors/martina/_index.md

 - Members
 ---

-Martina is writing her Master's thesis at ETH Zürich, supervised by Clara.
+Martina is writing her Master's thesis at ETH Zürich, supervised by Clara and Ryan.
 Her academic interests are neural machine translation, morphology and cross-lingual learning.
 Also, she likes learning new languages and eating lots of chocolate.